 University of Maine Dietetic Intern Amanda Robbins visits Brigeen Farms with the Maine Dairy & Nutrition Council

-Additionally, on Upper Street in Turner, you will find Canty Cow Creamery, a quaint building fixed silently on the acres of Brigeen Farms.
-Open as of August 2019, Canty Cow Creamery serves premium homemade frozen custard, utilizing natural ingredients, and the award-winning milk from their healthy, happy cows.
-On that chilly November day, I thanked the dairy cow heavens, as I sampled a frozen spoon-full of apple cider cheesecake, and my taste buds erupted with the same amount of happiness as a dairy cow chewing its cud!
+Additionally, on Upper Street in Turner, you find Canty Cow Creamery, a quaint building fixed silently on the acres of Brigeen Farms.
+Open as of August 2019, Canty Cow Creamery serves premium homemade frozen custard, utilizing natural ingredients, and award-winning milk from their healthy, happy cows.
+On that chilly November day, I thanked the dairy cow heavens, as I sampled a frozen spoon-full of apple cider cheesecake.
+My taste buds erupted with the same amount of happiness as a dairy cow chewing its cud!

 Sampling some of the offerings at Canty Cow Creamery.